-- Be earning wages, and - Pay Social Security and Medicare taxes.
+- ■Be earning wages; and - Pay Social Security and Medicare taxes.

+With the exception of Medically Improved customers, FTW customers do not have to work a minimum number of hours during the month or earn a minimum rate of pay.
 Medically Improved customers must be earning an amount equal to 40 hours per month at the federal minimum wage.
-To decide if the customer's earnings meet this requirement use:
+To determine if the customer's earnings meet this requirement use:

-- The customer's gross earnings; or - The gross receipts less business expenses for a self-employed customer.
+- o The customer's gross earnings; or - o The gross receipts less business expenses for a self-employed customer.